Skip to content

 The reason this works is because when SST deploys the above app, it’ll convert it into a set of commands.
 These then call AWS with your credentials to create the underlying resources.
 So the above components get transformed into a list of low level resources in AWS.

-If you login to your AWS Console you can see what gets created internally.
+If you log in to your AWS Console you can see what gets created internally.
 While these might look a little intimidating, they are all managed by SST and you are not directly responsible for them.

 Exceptions